 Information for parents about Ofsted’s role in regulating childcare.

 The Offices for Standards in Education (Ofsted) is a non-ministerial government department who regulate and inspect childcare facilities.
 Ofsted’s role is to ensure that we provide the highest standards of childcare possible for your children.
 The inspectors examine our nurseries, our facilities, our childcare teams and our administration.
-We work closely with Ofsted and have a dedicated Early years Quality Manager on our senior management team whose responsibility it is to ensure that children, across all our nurseries, receive excellent quality learning and development opportunities, so that they have the best possible start in life.
+We work closely with Ofsted and have a dedicated Early Years Quality Management team whose responsibility it is to ensure that children, across all our nurseries, receive excellent quality learning and development opportunities, so that they have the best possible start in life.
 She provides, support, training and insight to the Nursery Managers and their childcare teams and plays an integral role in the delivery of fabulous childcare.

 Ofsted reports for all our nurseries can be downloaded from the Ofsted website.
 As can a useful report about how Ofsted regulates childcare;